Peng Shilu

 Peng Shilu (彭士禄; 18 November 1925 – 22 March 2021) was a Chinese nuclear engineer.
 Hailed as "the father of China's nuclear submarines" and the "father of China's naval nuclear propulsion", he was the first chief designer of the country's nuclear submarine project, directing his team to build China's first generation of nuclear submarines (Type 091 and Type 092).
 He was also the main designer for China's first nuclear power plants, and was an academician of the Chinese Academy of Engineering.
-He served as deputy minister for China's Ministry of Shipbuilding Industry, and Ministry of Hydropower.
+He served as deputy minister for China's Ministry of Shipbuilding Industry, and Ministry of Water Resources and Electric Power.

 Biography

 Peng Shilu was born on 18 November 1925 in Haifeng County, Guangdong province, the son of Peng Pai, a top Chinese Communist revolutionary in the 1920s.
 His parents were killed by the Kuomintang government when he was less than 4 years old, and he was jailed at the age of 8 for being the son of Peng Pai.
 He was later rescued by his grandmother and sent to Yan'an by Zhou Enlai.
 In the 1940s he received his early training in Yan'an Institute of Natural Sciences (now Beijing Institute of Technology).

 After 1949, he went to the Soviet Union to complete advanced studies in nuclear science at Moscow Power Engineering Institute.
 When he returned to China, he was appointed to a senior post conducting research on the submarine nuclear reactor.
 In 1959, the Soviet Union refused to provide assistance for China's planned project of building nuclear-powered submarines, and Mao Zedong proclaimed that China would build its own nuclear submarines "even if it takes 10,000 years".
 Peng oversaw the entire nuclear submarine project and set about developing a workable nuclear power plant.

 In 1968, Peng proposed and led the building of a land-based prototype nuclear power reactor in Sichuan province for China's first nuclear submarine.
 This reactor was completed in April 1970 and successfully passed a test in July after Peng reported to the Central Special Commission led by Premier Zhou Enlai.
 In 1973, Peng was appointed vice president of China Ship Research and Design Institute (Wuhan-based 719 Research Institute, the Nuclear Submarine Institute), and afterwards became deputy minister of the Ministry of Shipbuilding Industry.